kiranks726/sample-go/README.md

 ## Overview

 CTX Platform Example Kitchen Sink Services in Go.
-This project is meant to showcase common patterns and best practices for application development in Go for CTX developers
+This project is meant to showcase common patterns and best practices for application development in Go for CTX developers.

 ## Features